Trace anomaly and induced action for a metric-scalar background: Introduction

 The conformal anomaly \cite{CapDuf-74,duff77,ddi,duff94} and anomaly-induced effective action \cite{rie,frts84} (see also \cite{AntMot92} and \cite{PoImpo} for review and further references) play an important role in the description of loop corrections in the semiclassical approach.
 Even in the context of the Standard Model (SM) one can use the conformal anomaly at high energies, which can be still much below the Planck scale where the full quantum gravity is supposed to become relevant.
 For example, energy range of inflation, of the order $10^{11}-10^{14}$ GeV form a scenario when the conformal anomaly may apply perfectly well since the masses of the SM particles is negligible while the Planck energies are far beyond.

 One of the fundamental features of the Standard Model of weak interactions is the Higgs mechanism of providing masses to $W$ and $Z$ bosons and fermions.
-Recently, there was a growing interest in the quantum effects on Higgs scalar, related to the vacuum instability at high energies (in the UV), including the effects of curved spacetime \cite{Higgsmass12,PlanckH12,stabV12}.
+The use of conformal symmetry was traditionally invoked to improve on the naturalness of the Standard Model (see, e.g., Refs. \cite{Bardeen-1995} and \cite{Meissner-2007}).
+On the other hand, there is a growing interest in the quantum effects on Higgs scalar, related to the vacuum instability at high energies (in the UV), including the effects of curved spacetime \cite{Higgsmass12,PlanckH12,stabV12}.
 Although several mechanisms have been proposed to resolve this issue, the subject does not look completely clear.
 Thus, it may be interesting to consider in detail the quantum contributions to the scalar action in the UV, using the powerful formalism of integrating conformal anomaly.

 The anomaly in a metric-scalar theory, including self-interaction in the scalar sector, has been well discussed in the literature using different methods \cite{DrumSho79,Hathrell,ValGoni87,AlvBarc} (see also references therein), however we hope to add several relevant aspects to the subject.
 In what follows, we derive and discuss the trace anomaly and the anomaly-induced effective action for the case when the background is formed by metric and also by scalar fields.
 Our considerations cover the limits of consistency of the approach based on anomaly, that includes the discussion of ambiguities in the anomaly and induced action.